PacktPublishing/Practical-System-Programming-for-Rust-Developers/README.md

 Prabhu is passionate about Rust and blockchain and specializes in distributed systems.
 He considers coding to be a creative craft, and an excellent tool to create new digital worlds (and experiences) sustained through rigorous software engineering.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781800560963">https://packt.link/free-ebook/9781800560963 </a> </p>